Susan Heitler, PhD

 My Role as a Therapist

-I see my role as involving three hats:
+My goal is for you to thrive.
+I therefore regard my therapist role as involving three hats:

 1)Healer.
 When I am wearing my healer hat my job is to alleviate painful emotional states such as anger, depression and anxiety.